ChiaHaoCheng/ChiaHaoCheng/README.md

 I am a new graduate from NTHU STAT.
 I have experience in statistical model development.
 Currently, I am trying to find opportunities in **statistics**, **Mathematical Modeling** or **data science**.

+🌱 Currently learning
-🌱 I’m currently learning myself to improve **Data Science Skills**, like MySQL, Python, PyTorch, etc.
+  I’m currently learning myself to improve **Data Science Skills**, like MySQL, Python, PyTorch, etc.